nguyentimmy/Sentinel-Defenders/M365 Defender/Defender for Endpoint/Queries/Detection: TOR connection Established.md

 ### [+] Defender for Endpoint KQL
 ```
+// README!
+A custom detection rule may NOT be needed since MDE already have this built in
 DeviceNetworkEvents
 | where Timestamp > ago(1d)
 | where RemoteUrl has "torrent" or RemoteUrl has "vuze" or RemoteUrl has "azureus" or RemoteUrl endswith ".tor" or InitiatingProcessFileName has "torrent" or InitiatingProcessFileName has "vuze" or InitiatingProcessFileName contains "azureus"